zzzprojects/docs/learndapper.com/pages/dapper-query/selecting-scalar-values.md

 ## Dapper ExecuteScalar

-The `ExecuteScalar` method is often used to execute SQL queries that return a single row and a single column.
+The `ExecuteScalar` method is often used to execute SQL queries that return a single column and a single row.
 That could include queries such as retrieving the total number of rows in a database table or the sum of values from multiple columns.

 To retrieve a scalar value using Dapper, you first need to construct a query that will be executed against the database.
 After creating the query, you use the `ExecuteScalar` method to execute it and get back a single value from the results.